Anaburiak/Anaburiak/README.md

 Automatization: n8n and LangFlow.

-Currentlly learning RAG, Qdrant, Docker, Fast API
+Currentlly learning: RAG, Qdrant, Docker, Fast API

 <!--
 **Anaburiak/Anaburiak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.